Setting up GoDoChurch

 Mapped account profile: When your database was created we asked you for your church's email address and telephone number.
 This info is stored in your Mapped account profile.
 If you want to change this info click View next to the mapped account profile text box.
 Remember to click Update when you are done.

-Organisation: If your church belongs to a larger spiritual family we are able to connect the data of the various databases using the organisation feature.
-You can read more about this here: Linking churches in an organisation.
-By default trial databases are assigned to the organisation called 'Trial' and independent churches will be assigned to their own organisation with the same name as their church.
+Organisation: By default trial databases are assigned to the organisation called 'Trial' and independent churches will be assigned to their own organisation with the same name as their church.

 Require people to have an email address: This setting determines whether a profile needs to have an email address to be added to the system.
 Having this checked is preferable as it minimises the chances of duplicates and makes it much easier to contact people using the email features in GoDoChurch.
 But if you are part of a church where many people do not have an email address then you can uncheck this.
 Note: by default children added to families do not need email addresses.
 Read Importing Data Into GoDoChurch for more info about which setting is right for your church.

 Check for account duplicates: his setting determines whether the system will check for duplicate entries when you try to add a person to the system.
 We highly recommend leaving this on.